elecfreaks/learn-en/microbitKit/Mecanum_wheel_car_kit/Mecanum_wheel_car_kit_case_07.md

 ![](./images/Mecanum_wheel_car_kit_case_07_05.png)

-先设置无线设置组，然后初始化麦克纳姆轮小车舵机。将无线接收到的数据存入`I`。然后通过判断变量`I`的值来控制麦克纳姆轮小车的动作。Begin with radio set group and initialize the servos.
+Begin with radio set group and initialize the servos.
 Save the radio received value in `I` to control the movement of the car.

 ### Step 3